wtzmuda/twardowsky2/69-Obsidian/Obsidian Basics.md

 	- `add requirement` to add requirement

 **Important**
-When creating any file from the command palette, make sure that the template is filled out such that all the fields are clear and readable.
+After creating any file from the command palette, make sure that the template is filled out such that all the fields are clear and readable.

 ##### 4.2.1 Managing individual systems and subsystems
 - Adding models